laimison/eranet-remote/README.md

 ![HDMI to CSI](images/hdmi-to-csi.jpg)

-Tip: you leave power button wired on your computer as is and connect this device in parallel so both - physical power button and button controlled through relay work well together
+Tip: you can leave power button wired on your computer as found.
+This can be achieved by connecting cable from relay to an existing Power SW cable.
+So both - physical power button and button controlled through relay work well together.

 ### Install Raspberry Pi OS